Hamakua Biochar Initiative

 The application of such a modern Biochar / compost soil amendment nourishes the soil microbial community which builds and maintains soil fertility and resilience.
 The advantages of these healthier soils include increased moisture holding capacity and the ability to more effectively transfer nitrogen to plants.
 Also, the reduction in soil emissions of nitrous oxide (N2O).
 (Nitrogen from compost is increased due to the addition of Biochar during the composting cycle.)
 These advantages are apparent even during the first growing season.
 In livestock operations adding Biochar to manure compost significantly decreases the mixture’s methane (CH4) emissions.

-Considering all the above benefits, the Initiative’s over-arching solution is its sequestration of atmospheric CO2, i.e., the conversion of source biomass’ unstable photosynthetic carbon (from the atmosphere) into Biochar (stable carbon) for sequestration into agricultural soils where most remains for hundreds of years.
+Considering all these benefits, the Initiative’s over-arching solution is its sequestration of atmospheric CO2, i.e., the conversion of source biomass’ unstable photosynthetic carbon (from the atmosphere) into Biochar (stable carbon) for sequestration into agricultural soils where most remains for hundreds of years.

 This project is “low-hanging fruit” in the global effort to disrupt climate change.
 There’s a large payoff for the dollars spent, especially considering the local co-benefits beyond the sequestration advantage itself.
 The system’s scalability allows its practical expansion to equitably serve the local producers who work near the foundation of our agricultural food-chain.